-As always, please enjoy this issue and feel free to reach out to me directly with any feedback.
+Please enjoy this issue and feel free to contact me directly with any feedback.

 CEO and Founder, Equilar